Adventures in geek creativity: writing, poetry, comedy, performance and making stuff.

-A stalwart of the British science fiction scene, Donna Scott is an administrator for the British Science Fiction Association Awards as well as a copy-editor and proofreader, enjoying the coolness of working with some of the greats and hot new stars of sf.
+A stalwart of the British science fiction scene, Donna Scott is Chair of the British Science Fiction Association as well as a copy-editor and proofreader, enjoying the coolness of working with some of the greats and hot new stars of sf.

 She is also co-editor of dark fantasy fanzine Visionary Tongue, which was established in 1995 by fantasy writer Storm Constantine to help bring new writing to the fore and features prose, poetry, interviews and insights into the weird and wonderful world of creativity.